 - Use colorful, pretty bowls to display fresh fruit on countertops.
 This way you will remember to eat your apples and tomatoes.
 Additionally, lemons give off more juice at room temperature.

 - Instead of displaying spices on a spice rack (sunlight causes spices to lose their potency) dedicate an entire drawer to spices.
 A celebrity chef pro tip is to store spices in matching glass jars with labels to avoid overlap and clutter.

 5. Make a Floor Plan

 Once you’ve found your new home, take the time to measure the rooms and wall space to create your space plan.
 Measure it twice and move it once is the goal.
-With a little upfront effort moving into a smaller space will be much less stressful.
+With a little upfront effort and a willingness to purge, moving into a smaller space will be much less stressful.

 According to data on Trulia, home buying trends in Lakeland, Florida, are on the upswing with prices being the highest for the Lake Hollingsworth neighborhood but still lower than many other popular areas of the country.
 The median home price in Lakeland is $98 per square foot, which is up slightly from the previous year.

 We won’t sugarcoat it.
 Figuring out how to downsize your home isn’t going to be hassle-free but it doesn’t have to be heartbreaking either.
 Remember to look ahead and get excited about starting your new adventure.